What is the best digital audio workstation?

-Studio One 3 is compatible and works well with both Windows and Mac.
+Studio One is compatible and works well with both Windows and Mac.
 You can get a version of it for free (called Studio One Prime) which you can try.
-When you purchase the PreSonus AudioBox Studio, you get the Artist version (I covered it and other audio interfaces in my Audio Interface Guide).
+When you purchase the PreSonus AudioBox Studio, you get the Artist version (covered it and other audio interfaces in our Audio Interface Guide).
 The Artist version is actually perfect for musicians who are still simply interested in making recordings.

 If you're a beginner or even advanced producer, composer, or recording engineer searching for the best digital audio workstation for your home studio, give Studio One a try.